 What happens during cataract surgery?

-During surgery, the doctor will remove the cloudy lens from your eye and replace it with an artificial lens (called an intraocular lens).
+During surgery, your eye doctor will remove the cloudy lens from your eye and replace it with an artificial lens (called an intraocular lens, or IOL).
 The surgery lasts about 1 hour and is almost painless.

-Usually, you will be awake during cataract surgery.
+Usually, you’ll be awake during cataract surgery.
 You might notice lights or motion, but you won’t be able to see what your doctor is doing.
+Your eye doctor can give you medicine to help you stay relaxed and calm during the surgery.

 - Put numbing drops into your eye to keep you from feeling anything